Mazen-Embaby/ngx-toastr-notifier/projects/ngx-toastr-notifier/README.md

     this.toastr.success('This is a toast message!', 'Toast' {
       duration: 5000,           // Duration in milliseconds
       showClose: false,         // Hide the close button
-      horizontalPosition: 'center' // Position toast to the left });
+      horizontalPosition: 'center' // Position toast to the center });
   }
 }